DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/existing hardware/Line-channel-properties.md

 - Supports 16 or 20 bits input data
 - Typical max output voltage swing: +-2.2V, (4.4V peak to peak)

+The original DAC and OP-AMP buffer combo will be replaced by a modern DAC with integrated buffer -> PCM5102A.

 Of course, it may be possible or not to send a higher quality signal with different properties (for example, 32bit audio with 96 kHz signal with higher peak to peak voltage) but that is not the aim of this project.
 By matching the original specifications the audio quality will be of acceptable quality as compared to the original, as this project uses a modern DAC with much better audio quality and properties.
 The head-unit amplifier will be the bottleneck in any case.